 CONDITIONS OF EMPLOYMENT

 Travel: Travel throughout the County may be required depending on assignment.
 Employees will be required to make provision for transportation.
-At the time of hire, a valid California driver license and proof of automobile liability insurance must be produced and maintained for the individual providing the transportation.
+A valid California driver license and proof of automobile liability insurance must be produced and maintained for the individual providing the transportation.

 Differential: Clinical therapists regularly assigned to work in detention facilities receive additional compensation.
 Indicate your interest and availability for positions assigned to detention facilities on the Supplemental Questionnaire.